Sørreisa Municipality

-Sørreisa (Ráisavuona suohkan) is a municipality in Troms og Finnmark county, Norway.
+Sørreisa (Ráisavuona suohkan) is a municipality in Troms county, Norway.
 The administrative centre of the municipality is the village of Sørreisa.
 Other villages include Grunnreisa, Skøelva, and Smørsgård.

-The 363 km2 municipality is the 248th largest by area out of the 356 municipalities in Norway.
-Sørreisa is the 218th most populous municipality in Norway with a population of 3,414.
+The 363 km2 municipality is the 248th largest by area out of the 357 municipalities in Norway.
+Sørreisa Municipality is the 218th most populous municipality in Norway with a population of 3,533.
 The municipality's population density is 9.7 PD/km2 and its population has increased by 1% over the previous 10-year period.

 General information

-The municipality of Sørreisen was established on 1 September 1886 when the large Tranøy Municipality was divided into three: Tranøy (population: 1,239) in the west, Dyrøy (population: 1,281) in the south, and Sørreisen (population: 1,361) in the east.
+The municipality of Sørreisen was established on 1 September 1886 when the large Tranøy Municipality was divided into three: Tranøy Municipality (population: 1,239) in the west, Dyrøy Municipality (population: 1,281) in the south, and Sørreisen Municipality (population: 1,361) in the east.
 Later, the spelling was changed to Sørreisa.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the part of Sørreisa across the Reisafjorden on the island of Senja (population: 129) was transferred to Lenvik Municipality.
+On 1 January 1964, the part of Sørreisa Municipality across the Reisafjorden on the island of Senja (population: 129) was transferred to Lenvik Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

 The municipality (originally the parish) is named after the local Reisafjorden (Reisa).
 The fjord was named after the river Reisaelva which flows into the fjord.
 The river name is derived from the verb rísa which means "to raise" (referring to flooding).
 The prefix sør (meaning "southern") was added to the name to distinguish the municipality from the nearby Nordreisa Municipality to the north.
-The municipal name was originally spelled Sørreisen, but the spelling was later changed to the present form.
+Historically, the name of the municipality was spelled Sørreisen.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Sørreisa.